 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you're bored of the usual spaghetti and marinara, try this pumpkin pasta recipe for something different.
-Savory and aromatic, this vegetarian and vegan pumpkin and sage pasta sauce recipe is naturally lower in fat than other pumpkin pasta sauce recipes and is perfect for an unusual main dish for autumn or winter months when pumpkin seems to be everywhere.
+Savory and aromatic, this vegetarian and vegan pumpkin and sage sauce is naturally lower in fat than others and is perfect for an unique main dish for autumn or winter months when pumpkin seems to be everywhere.

-Allow the mixture to simmer until flavors are well-combined, about 8 to10 minutes.
-Add salt, pepper, and walnuts or pine nuts, stirring to combine, and then remove from heat.
+Allow mixture to simmer until flavors are well-combined, about 8 to 10 minutes.
+Add salt, pepper, and walnuts or pine nuts if using, stirring to combine, and then remove from heat.